 The MHU works to:

-- preserve public safety and divert probation and post prison offenders with severe mental illness/disabilities from incarceration and hospitalizations, into community based treatment/services and also to decrease/prevent further contacts with the criminal justice system.
+- preserve public safety and divert probation and post prison involved individuals with severe mental illness/disabilities from incarceration and hospitalizations, into community based treatment/services and also to decrease/prevent further contacts with the criminal justice system.

 - Improve access to appropriate services for people with severe mental illness who are at high risk of criminal justice involvement